vaharoni/devops/docs/DayToDay.md

 ./devops template gen deployment my-app
 ```

 You can override any of the manifests generated for a specific workspace by creating a `manifests` folder under its root.
 All files present under `manifests` are deep-merged with the manifests generated based on the template.
+The deep merge occurs based on the manifest's `Kind` and `metadata.name` fields.
 The `./devops template gen deployment` command shows the resulting generation including the overrides under `manifests`.

 In order for the app to be deployed in an image, you must declare the app under the `applications` entry of one of the images in `.devops/config/images.yaml`.
 For example:
 ```yaml